ericsink/SQLitePCL.raw/README.md

 [System.Data.SQLite](http://system.data.sqlite.org) is an ADO.NET-style SQLite wrapper developed by the core SQLite team.
 It is very full-featured, supporting LINQ and Entity Framework.
 And for obvious reasons, it does a fantastic job of the SQLite side of things.

-But it is not at all mobile-friendly.
+In mid-2025, I joined the SQLite core team and became the maintainer of System.Data.SQLite, but System.Data.SQLite and SQLitePCLRaw are unrelated and likely to remain that way.

 ## Why is this called SQLitePCLRaw?